"Let us all come together in peace, understanding, and love in the midst of a war that is raging upon the bodies, minds,

 -

-Over 294 people die every day from opioid overdoses in the U.S. There were 107,375 overdose deaths last year in 2021
+Over 294 people die every day from drug overdoses in the U.S.

 -